Unleash/proxy-client-react/README.md

 ## Upgrade path from v3 -> v4

 `startClient` option has been simpilfied.
 Now it will also work if you don't pass custom client with it, and in SSR (when `typeof window === 'undefined'`) it defaults to `false`.

+##  Design philosophy
+This feature flag SDK is designed according to our design philosophy.
+You can [read more about that here](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).